 a.
 Currently, some customers have difficulty in complying with OFOs because the gas market generally requires gas commodity purchases in packages of at least 5,000 Dth per transaction, or charges a premium for “small or odd lot” deals.

 b.
 All balancing entities will be exempt from OFO noncompliance charges if their total monthly charges are equal to or less than $1,000.
+This noncompliance charge exemption will allow those customers with small imbalances to avoid making supply or demand adjustments during an OFO, even if their imbalance as a percent of their demand is outside the allowable OFO tolerance band.

 c.
-This noncompliance charge exemption will allow those customers with small imbalances to avoid making supply or demand adjustments during an OFO, even if their imbalance as a percent of their demand is outside the allowable OFO tolerance band.

-d.
 PG&E may prospectively withdraw this exemption or reduce the exemption level if in PG&E’s sole judgment this provision contributes to an increase in OFOs.
 PG&E will file a tariff revision to make such a change.

-e.
+d.
 There shall be no exemptions from noncompliance charges during EFOs or Involuntary Diversions.

 E. Tariff Revisions

 1. Attached hereto as Appendix A and incorporated as part of this Agreement are revised tariff sheets for Schedule G-BAL, the Imbalance Trading Form, Gas Rule 14 and the Gas Tariff Table of Contents which implement the provisions of this Agreement.

+[NOTE: Tariff revisions are not attached to this proposal and will be provided with final settlement document.]

 2. The Settlement Parties agree that the attached changes to PG&E's tariffs reflect the provisions of this Settlement and that the Commission should approve the tariff changes, effective on the first day of the month following the thirtieth day after the date of the Order approving this Agreement.